stefanbuttigieg/termx-quick-start/keycloak/README.md

 To add other identity providers, such as Google, GitHub, and Microsoft authentication, follow KeyCloak [server administration guide](https://www.keycloak.org/docs/latest/server_admin).

+# Default permissions for automatically created user
+- Open TermX realm
+- Goto “Realm Settings” -> “User registration” tab
+- Assign “termx-client: editor” role (or any other suitable role).
+This role(s) will be added to user automatically after user registration (first login).

 # Troubleshooting

 - Validate the status of TermX server